Tours and activities to enjoy in and from Ribea del Duero

 If you drive to Fuentecen and look up to the nearby hill you can barely see a small village at the top.
 Once you make your way up the hill you arrive at the abandoned medieval town of Haza.
 Because of its strategic vantage point, Haza was once an important garrison in the region, and now lays abandoned.
 It is worth the trek, if nothing else for the views.

 BEST PRICE GUARANTEED – This is a unique tour to Ribera del Duero and its vineyards.
 This tour is ideal for those who wish to spoil themselves and relax in the most luxurious of surroundings the region has to offer.
-4x4 drive near the Duero river among fantastic vineyards, a wine and food pairing meal at a Monastery and 2 wine tasting sessions of some of the most exclusive wines in Ribera del Duero
+4x4 drive near the Duero river among fantastic vineyards, a wine and food pairing meal at a fantastic setting and 2 wine tasting sessions of some of the most exclusive wines in Ribera del Duero

 This is not just another tour to Segovia, this is a special cultural and wine tour from Madrid for very small groups which can also be booked as a private tour, with an expert guide.You will visit things that are not included in any other tour to Segovia, such as a short stop at the amazing El Escorial Monastery and La Granja de San Ildefonso (a beautiful Royal Palace surrounded by gardens and fountains -Spain´s Versailles).
 Enjoy a fantastic visit to a local family owned wine cellar with wine tastings of top, high quality wines.
 This is a unique tour.
 Maximum 7.
 Private tour option